In this post I compare a bunch of bike GPSes in the faint hope that you’ll find it useful. Or entertaining. Ideally both.

 Well, you’ll have to forego the touchscreen.

-Which kind of negates the whole premise of this video.
+Which kind of negates the whole premise of this post.
 Whatevs, I present to you my non-touchscreen wildcard…. the

 Wahoo ELEMNT BOLT V2